DroneDB/docs/docs/features/photogrammetry-integration.md

 1. Upload drone images to a Hub dataset
 2. Submit photogrammetry job via processing platform
 3. Wait for processing to complete (monitor via task panel)
-4. Extract the results archive into the dataset
+4. Results are extracted and indexed automatically in the destination dataset
 5. View orthophoto, DEM, point cloud, and 3D model in Hub
 ```